 Apart from their feathers, the Cochin chickens only have a single red comb.
 They also have smaller heads than other chickens.
 As mentioned, these chickens are quite big.
 The male variety has an average weight of about 11 lbs.
 Its female counterpart, on the other hand, weighs around 8.5 lbs.
 There are also Bantam varieties of Cochin chickens.

 The Cochin chickens come in several colors including the following:

 - Golden Laced

 - Silver Laced

 Regardless of their color, there is just something charming and delightful about these Cochin chickens.
-If you take into consideration just how good the meat they produce and how large the brown eggs they lay are, you would find them even more pleasing!
+If you take into consideration just how good the meat they produce and how large the brown eggs they lay are, you will find them even more pleasing!